scihant/CTPanoramaView/README.md

 ```
 The protocol contains only a single method, which is `updateUI(rotationAngle:fieldOfViewAngle:)`.
 Here, `rotationAngle` is the amount of rotation around the vertical axis, and `fieldOfViewAngle` is the horizontal FoV angle of the camera.
 Both values are in radians.

 You can see an example implementation of a compass in the supplied `CTPieSliceView` class.
 Add it into your view hierarchy somewhere above your `CTPanoramaView` instance, and then set it as its compass.
-You'll see that it correctly shows the current FoV accurately.
+You'll see that it shows the current FoV accurately.
 Here's how `CTPieSliceView` looks in its default configuration:

 ![compassview](https://cloud.githubusercontent.com/assets/3991481/23154086/a83d1542-f814-11e6-9580-40ec925137e9.jpg)